Last updated on April 25th, 2023 at 08:11 am

 A CSV file can be useful to work with because it’s compatible with so many different systems and applications.
 But you may find yourself in a situation where you need to combine multiple CSV files into a larger file, particularly when you have downloaded a large amount of data that you need to manage or edit and it’s been downloaded as a bunch of separate CSV files.

-If you work with a lot of data either personally or as part of your job, then you may find yourself in a scenario where you have a lot of CVS files.
+Whether you are handling data for yourself or as part of your job, then you may be the recipient of CSV files that were sent by another company, or that were generated as part of a process that is necessary for evaluating things like inventory or sales data.
 These files are often created automatically by different reporting systems on websites, or by internal systems at businesses, and the data that they contain can be very important.

 Unfortunately these files often come in large numbers, and the data that they contain is often more valuable as a whole than as separate files.
 Sure, you could open each file individually and manually copy all of that data into one large file, but that can be very tedious, and is an exercise that is very prone to mistakes.